 - Outside of Shelby County, a travel fee of 47 cents per mile will be charged (subject to change) to and from the University of Memphis campus.

-Refund policy: We will reimburse basic cost plus travel, but extras are non-refundable.
+- Refund policy: We will reimburse basic cost plus travel if necessary.

 - The WOW is an open air vehicle.
 There is no air conditioning or heating.